Ume203/Udacity-Nanodegree-PowerBI-Project1-Portfolio-05082025-/README.md

 ### 2. Data Modeling

-- Define and establish relationships between data tables to support filtering and aggregation logic.
+- Define and establish relationships between data tables to support filtering and aggregation logGic.

 ### 3. DAX Measures and Visualizations